Clovis point: Type description

-Specimens are known to have been made of flint, chert, jasper, chalcedony and other stone of conchoidal fracture.
+Points generally weigh between roughly 25 grams and 35 grams.Specimens are known to have been made of flint, chert, jasper, chalcedony and other stone of conchoidal fracture.
+Clovis points can vary even at a single site.
+The eight points found at Naco, while otherwise similar, ranged in length from 2 to 4 inches.
+A study suggested that Clovis points east of the Mississippi river had more diversity/richness than those in the west.

 Distribution

 Clovis points have been found over most of North America and, less commonly, as far south as Venezuela.
+One issue is that the sea level is now about 50 meters higher than in the Paleoindian period so any coastal sites would be underwater, which may be skewing the data.
+The widespread South American Fishtail or Fell projectile point style has been suggested to have derived from Clovis.
 Of the around 6000 points currently classified as Clovis found in the United States the majority were east of the Mississippi and especially in the Southeast.
 Some researchers suggest that many of the eastern points are misclassified and most real Clovis Points are found in the west.
 Significant Clovis find sites include: